w3f/Grants-Program/applications/anagolay-project-idiyanale-phase-1.md

 He is a developer with 11 years of experience in the domain of several telecom operators and the travel industry.
 Passionate about AI, he implemented a Monte Carlo Tree Search artificial intelligence for a game and a Bayesian classifier to perform match-making on a marketplace platform.
 He has been working with Rust and Substrate blockchain technologies for about two years and more recently he joined the Anagolay team.

-#### Suraj Kumar

-He is a Computer Science Engineer with hands-on experience with substrate framework.
-He was a part of a successful w3f grant in the past where he created substrate pallets for music management.
-He joined the team 5 months ago to help us build the next-generation blockchain for Copyrights and Ownerships.

 ### Team Code Repos

 - [https://gitlab.com/anagolay/docs](https://gitlab.com/anagolay/docs)